open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 | `OTEL_EXPORTER_OTLP_TIMEOUT`  | `TimeoutMilliseconds`             |
 | `OTEL_EXPORTER_OTLP_PROTOCOL` | `Protocol` (grpc or http/protobuf)|

+`FormatException` is thrown in case of an invalid value for any of the supported environment variables.

 ## OTLP Logs

 This package currently only supports exporting traces and metrics.
 Once the